dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/editing_responses.md

 When you edit a response, Screendoor maintains a _revision history_, archiving the old version so you can maintain an audit trail.

-To view an old revision, click on the dropdown under &ldquo;Revision history&rdquo; in the response's sidebar, and select the revision you would like to view.
+To view an old revision, click on the dropdown under "Revision history" in the response's sidebar, and select the revision you would like to view.

 ![Selecting an old revision.](../images/edit_self_3.png)

 When you are viewing an old revision, you have the option to make it the current version.
-Press the &ldquo;Restore this version&rdquo; button at the top of the response.
+Press the "Restore this version" button at the top of the response.

 ![Restoring an old revision.](../images/edit_self_4.png)